 - Option 1- Individual lessons of 8/45 min or 6/60 min lessons

 - Option 2- 4 Individual lessons and 1 piano camp/workshop

 - Without summer participation,there becomes no guarantee of a spot available the next studio year.

-- Due to the number of weeks the studio provides for family vacations and activities, there will be no make up lessons, reschedules, or credits offered in the summer session.
+- Due to the number of weeks the studio provides for family vacations and activities, there will be NO make up lessons, reschedules, or credits.